Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 .. literalinclude:: src/models/tutorial/models.py
    :linenos:
    :language: py
-   :emphasize-lines: 20-22,25
+   :emphasize-lines: 20-22,24,25

-(The highlighted lines are the ones that need to be changed.)
+The highlighted lines are the ones that need to be changed, as well as removing lines that reference ``Index``.

 The first thing we've done is remove the stock ``MyModel`` class from the generated ``models.py`` file.
 The ``MyModel`` class is only a